JSKao/Machine-Learning-Physics-notes/README.md

 The followings are notes and codes I took in the course [Machine Learning for Many Body Physics](https://www.perimeterinstitute.ca/video-library/collection/psi-2017/2018-machine-learning-many-body-physics-hayward-sierens) by Perimeter Institute.

-In [MLPHY1 - Ising MC and NN.ipynb](https://github.com/JSKao/ML_Phys/blob/master/MLPHY1%20-%20Ising%20MC%20and%20NN.ipynb), MCMC sampling of Ising configurations is done and neural network from scratch is applied to classify the phases of Ising model.
+In [MLPHY1 - Ising MC and NN.ipynb](https://github.com/JSKao/ML_Phys/blob/master/MLPHY1%20-%20Ising%20MC%20and%20NN.ipynb), I applied MCMC sampling to Ising configurations and neural network from scratch to classify the phases of Ising model.

 Besides Ising model, lattice gauge theory is illustrated by Wegner model in [`MLPHY2 - Lattice Gauge.ipynb`](https://github.com/JSKao/ML_Phys/blob/master/MLPHY2%20-%20Lattice%20Gauge.ipynb).
 In this note, ground states of Wegner model are extracted and classified by Wilson line.
 Classifying the Wegner model's topological phases by CNN is done in [`MLPHY3 - CNN Lattice Gauge.ipynb`](https://github.com/JSKao/ML_Phys/blob/master/MLPHY3%20-%20CNN%20Lattice%20Gauge.ipynb)